SkylineCommunications/dataminer-docs/connector-help/connector_help/iDirect Platform Network Virtual.md

 ### Inroute Groups page

-This page displays a table with theinroute groups used in this network.
+This page displays a table with the inroute groups used in this network.
 The table contains the number of remotes that are currently using the inroute group, together with real-time traffic rates.

 #### DVB-S2 Inroute Groups subpage